Equestrian dressage star Charlotte Dujardin announces sudden withdrawal from Paris Olympics - KESQ

 The decorated rider was to ride Imhotep at her fourth Olympic Games for Team GB.

-On Tuesday, Dujardin said she was under investigation by the international governing body of equestrian sports (FEI), the British Equestrian Federation and British Dressage.
+The governing body said Dujardin admitted her conduct was inappropriate as an investigation into her actions continues.

+“The FEI condemns any conduct contrary to the welfare of horses and has robust rules in place to address such behaviour,” the statement added

-CNN has reached out to the FEI and Team GB for comments and details regarding the investigation and contents of the video.
+CNN has reached out to the British Equestrian Federation and British Dressage for comment.

 The-CNN-Wire